sandip-kumar-roy/React-Portfolio/portfolio/README.md

 # Getting Started with Create React App
+click on the link to view the website  [LIVE LINK](https://scintillating-biscuit-5b1157.netlify.app/#popup)

 ## Available Scripts

 In the project directory, you can run:

+# `STEPS TO RUN THE CODE`

+### `npx create-react-app app_name    Or  npm i create-react-app
+we use npx becaz it downloads all the node modules inside ur current react folder instead of using ur global space but if u want it to be installed globally then use npm

+### `Go to app directory
+   cd app_name

 ### `npm start`